ai/visibilityjs/README.md

 Note that the callback will also be executed on every `hidden`->`visible` state change to update old contents.

-`Visibility.every` returns a timer identifier, much like the `setTimeout` function.
+`Visibility.every` returns a timer identifier, much like the `setInterval` function.
 It cannot be passed to `clearInterval`, through, and you should use `Visibility.stop(id)` to stop the timer.